AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/triggers-and-filters-for-mobile-smart-campaigns.md

 You can set up triggers and filters for a Mobile App smart campaign.

 For most activities, there are a trigger, a filter, and an inactivity filter.
-Use inactivity filters to track an action, such as tapping a push notification, that *didn’t* happen.
+Use inactivity filters to track an action, such as tapping a push notification, that *didn't* happen.

 * Mobile App Is/Was Installed
 * Mobile App Is/Was Opened